jototland/stackedit_workspace/statistikknotater/estimation.md

 $P(k \textrm{ successes}) = \binom{n}{x}p^k(1-p)^{n-k}$

+We can compute a sum of this formula easily.

 ## Bootstrap methods

 A bootstrap resample is a new sample (with replacement) from a given sample of the population.